Edward Olivares Player Props: Royals vs. Phillies

-The Kansas City Royals, including Edward Olivares (.314 batting average in his past 10 games), battle starter Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Saturday at 6:05 PM ET.
+After going 0-for-4 in his last game, Edward Olivares and the Kansas City Royals face the Philadelphia Phillies (who will hand the ball to Taijuan Walker) at 1:35 PM ET on Sunday.

-He racked up two extra-base hits in his previous game (2-for-4 with two doubles) against the Phillies.
+He had a hitless showing in his previous game (0-for-4) against the Phillies.

 Edward Olivares Game Info & Props vs. the Phillies